-Today, togyu bulls are bred purely for their fighting skills.
-They are intelligent animals with distinct personalities, the best of whom learn quickly and can even get depressed after a disappointing defeat.
-They are treated with great attention and kept in special stables, and are often treated as members of the family by their handlers.
-They are fed large quantities of grass and sugarcane twice a day, and receive other special supplements depending on their needs and stage of development.
+Today, togyu bulls are not used for agricultural purposes, but are bred purely for their fighting skills.
+They are intelligent animals with distinct personalities; the best of them learn quickly and can even get depressed after a disappointing defeat.
+They are treated with great attention, kept in special stables, and are often treated as a member of the family by their handlers.

+They are fed large quantities of grasses and sugar cane twice a day, and receive other special supplements depending on their needs and stage of development.
 They are brushed daily and given frequent walks for exercise.
 It is common to see their handlers leading them across sandy beaches or in shallow reef waters to build up the muscles in their hindquarters.
-Other regimens target the equally important muscles in their neeks.
+Other regimens target the equally important muscles in their necks.
 The bulls' horns are shaped as they grow to match their fighting techniques, and are sharpened prior to matches.